ietf-ccamp-wg/ietf-network-inventory/draft-yg3bp-ccamp-network-inventory-yang - Copy.md

         ...................................
 ~~~~

-Note: The detail of each *-specific-info YANG container is still under discussion, and the leaf attributes will be defined in future.
+Note: The *-specific-info container is still under discussing, will be enriched in future.

 #### Part Number

 According to the description in {{!RFC8348}}, the attribute named "model-name" under the component, is preferred to have a customer-visible part number value.
-"Model-name" is not straightforward to understand and we suggest to rename it as "part-number" directly.
+Model-name is not quite recognized and we suggest to refine it to part number directly.

 ~~~~ ascii-art
   +--ro components